ingo/ingo.github.io/_recipes/branzino.md

 title: Branzino
 ---

 The crispy fish contrasts nicely with the punchy flavors of the sauce.
 For the best texture, cook the branzino until the flesh flakes easily but is still juicy.
-The flavorful Thai-inspired sauce provides sweet, sour, spicy and salty notes that elevate the simple fish.
 Everything can be prepped ahead of time and then quickly cooked and tossed together.

 ### Ingredients